 Each line of port A has the capability of waking-up the device.

 Each I/O port has a pull-high option.
 Once the pull-high option is selected, the I/O port has a pull-high resistor, otherwise, there's none.
-Take note that a non-pull-high I/O port operating in input mode will cause a floating state.
+Take note that a non-pull-high I/O port operating in input mode will cause a floating state

-The PA0, PA3, PA4, PA5, PA6 and PA7 are pin-shared with PPG1, PFD, TMR0, \(\overline{\text{INT0}}\), \(\overline{\text{INT1}}\) and TMR1 pins respectively.
+The PA3, PA4 and PA7 are pin-shared with PFD, TMR0 and TMR1 pins respectively.
 And the PC0, PC1, PC2 and PC3 are pin-shared with C0VIN1-, C0VIN+, C0OUT, C1OUT.

 The PA3 is pin-shared with the PFD signal.
-If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by the timer/event counter overflow signal.
+If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by a timer/event counter overflow signal.
 The input mode always remain in its original functions.
-Once the PFD option is selected, the PFD output signal is controlled by PA3 data register only.
-Writing a "1" to PA3 data register will enable the PFD output function and writing "0" will force the PA3 to remain at "0".
+Once the PFD option is selected, the PFD output signal is controlled by the PA3 data register only.
+Writing "1" to PA3 data register will enable the